laidbackcoder/EssentialMQTT/README.md

 # EssentialMQTT
-An easy to use Python module with just the essentials for working with MQTT.
+An easy to use Python module with just the essentials for working with MQTT[^1].

-## Installation
+## :wrench: Installation
 ```
 pip install essentialmqtt
 ```

-## Basic Usage
+## :computer: Basic Usage

 ### Setup & Connect to MQTT Broker
 ```